papermerge/documentation/source/User's Manual/getting_started.rst

 Organizing documents in folders is very common.
 Thus the idea of keeping your documents in folders doesn't need further introduction.
-It may be worth mentioning that folders are hierarchical i.e. one folder can contain other folder(s) as well.
+It may be worth mentioning that Papermerge supports folders and that folders may be hierarchical i.e. one folder can contain other folder(s) as well.
 This nesting (folder in folder) ca be arbitrarily deep.

 The idea of using tags to organize your documents may be new for you though.
 Tags are kind of labels.
 You can associate